egoist/yarn-global/README.md

 yarnGlobal.inDirectory(process.cwd())
 // Check if a path is a child path of the value of `yarnGlobal.getDirectory()`

+yarnGlobal.getDependencies()
+// An array of denpendencies installed by `yarn global add`

 yarnGlobal.hasDependency('create-react-app')
 // Check if you have installed it via `yarn global add`
 //=> true